Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 first converting the 3D point to helioprojective angles and then applying the `formal-TAN` world-to-plane projection.

-A native JHV `HPC` projection was also implemented and validated as part of the same work; its solar-coordinate interpretation follows Thompson, "Coordinate systems for solar image data"
+A native JHV `HPC` projection mode was also implemented and validated as part of the same work; its solar-coordinate interpretation follows Thompson, "Coordinate systems for solar image data"
 ([A&A 449, 791-803,
 2006](https://www.aanda.org/articles/aa/abs/2006/14/aa4262-05/aa4262-05.html)).
 Because `HPC` is fundamentally tied to a specific observer viewpoint, it is not a natural fit for the multi-viewpoint aspect of JHV.

+Heliospheric imager datasets often use `AZP` or `ZPN` projections.
+For these datasets, the validation in this note supports the correctness of the `HPC` WCS and sampling path.
+That conclusion does not extend automatically to `Orthographic` mode, where wide-angle heliospheric images may still not display satisfactorily because their integration into the JHV 3D viewing model remains a separate problem.

 A dedicated validator was built in: